Aunt Vadge: I only do anal with my boyfriend to stay a virgin, but it hurts

 Sex is something that I like to put under the umbrella term of ‘intimacy’.
 It allows me to see sex as not just penis-in-vagina sex, but also include things like anal sex, oral sex and any form of physical touching in a sexual way.
 When I think about intimacy, I think of all of the things that I need in order to feel safe, open and comfortable.

 I need to have open and honest communication with my partner.
-I need to feel respected, and understood, and I need to make sure that I am honouring my own feelings every time I agree to perform a physical act.
-Something like anal sex requires a large amount of trust and respect between partners.
-Possibly even more so than penis-in-vagina sex.
+I need to feel respected and understood, and I need to make sure that I honour my feelings every time I agree to perform a physical act.

-There are two things that stand out to me here:
+Two things stand out to me here:

 How to have better anal sex

-Anal sex requires a serious amount of trust, communication and safety.
-Unlike a vagina, the anus is not a self-lubricating organ.
-It requires a lot of external lubrication.
-Things like water-based lubricating gel (so as not to affect the condom) is preferable.
 This can be lube that you buy from a sex shop, or you can even use coconut oil.
-A LOT of lube in the anal passage, as well as on fingers and the penis (or object) going inside.
+A LOT of lube in the anal passage, as well as on the fingers and the penis (or object) going inside.
 That is key.
 I cannot stress enough how important lube is.

 Second, you need to be turned on.
 The more foreplay and excitement you feel, the more open and receptive your body will become.
 This will increase your pleasure, and minimise pain.
 Being relaxed makes your body open.
 An open body makes things slide in easier.

-Thirdly, you need to communicate with your partner.
-He can’t feel what you feel; he can only feel his own body.
-If there’s too much pressure, say “PAUSE” and communicate what it is you need him to do.
 If it’s going too fast, ask him to slow down.
 If it is too painful, say stop, it hurts.
 You are the one opening your body to him, and you get to dictate exactly how that happens.

-It sounds to me like there needs to be a conversation had.
-There are so many sexual activities that can be enjoyed that don’t include anal sex or penis in vagina sex.
-Maybe you could say something like “I’m not enjoying having anal sex.
 It’s uncomfortable and has been quite painful in the past.
-Could we enjoy just making out and touching until I start to feel more comfortable exploring different options?”
-This expresses to your partner how you have been feeling, let’s your partner know you still find them attractive and desirable, but also states your boundaries.
+Could we enjoy making out and touching until I feel more comfortable exploring different options?”
+This expresses to your partner how you have been feeling, let’s your partner know you still find them attractive and desirable, and states your boundaries.

 Warmest regards,